Want to be a leader? Want to set yourself apart from all other accounting majors? Want to earn money while helping your colleagues?

 - Teach two 50-minute discussion sections of the same course on Friday each semester.

 - Maintain five hours of office hours per week.

 - Grade quizzes for discussion sections (quizzes provided by faculty)

 - Prepare for weekly class (assignments provided by faculty).

-- Enroll in BMGT398C Undergraduate Teaching Scholars Training for 1cr in Fall semester.
+- Enroll in BMGT398C Undergraduate Teaching Scholars Training for 1 credit in the fall semester.

 - Minimum 3.00 cumulative GPA with a "B" or better in BMGT 310, 311, or 321.

-- Public Speaking course (COMM 100, 107 or 200) must be completed by end of semester of application.
+- Complete Public Speaking course (COMM 100, 107 or 200) by end of the semester of application.